drewbarontini/front-end-audit/template.md

 > Use this document as a basis for outlining and planning your front-end build.

+You can initially fill this out *before* the build of your front-end, and then update it as you move through to have an at-a-glance list of information that you can constantly evaluate.

 ## Info

 > Name, URL, additional site-specific info.